By Cyndee Ownbey

 What’s a women’s ministry leader to do?

 Instead of a mother-exclusive event, host an event for ALL women.
 You can hold it near Mother’s Day, allowing moms to include it in their Mother’s Day plans.
 Emphasize it as an event for all women and have a theme that appeals to everyone.
-A great theme idea is the Amazing Grace for a Woman’s Heart® line from CTA.
+A great theme idea is the Joy in the Journey line from CTA.
 Pivoting from a mother-only message to a message for all women ensures no one feels excluded.

 If you’re distributing a gift on Mother’s Day, purchase items that say “woman” instead of “mom.”
 If you hang up signage or have a gift station, consider writing “Have a wonderful day!” instead of “Happy Mother’s Day!” (it could poke at a sensitive spot).
 Invite every woman to pick up a gift on their way out of the worship center.